Deep Variational Free Energy Approach to Dense Hydrogen

 It is believed there is a first-order atomic-to-molecular transition in the phase diagram of hydrogen~\cite{McMahon2012}.
 Near the phase transition, there are significant difficulties related to slow equilibrium time or even lack of ergodicity in the Monte Carlo sampling of multimodal probability distributions~\cite{Mazzola2017}.
 This difficulty does not magically disappear in the variational free energy approach as they will show up as metastable states in the optimization landscape.
 Fortunately, the variational nature of our approach provides a clear guidance to judge and improve the qualities of various calculations, as one can always choose to believe the solution with the lowest free energy.
 We regard this as the most appealing feature of the present approach over the previous ones based on nested Monte Carlo sampling~\cite{Pierleoni2004, Attaccalite2008a}.

-Deep variational free energy optimization presented in this paper is a general computational framework.
-Both the nuclear probability distribution and the electronic wavefunction are open to further extensions.
-Thus, the framework holds the promise to be applied to study finite-temperature quantum matters beyond dense hydrogen.
+Deep variational free energy optimization presented in this Letter is a general computational framework.
+Both the nuclear probability distribution and the electronic wave function are open to further extensions.
+Thus, the framework holds the promise to be applied to a broad range of finite-temperature quantum matters beyond dense hydrogen.

-{\em Acknowledgments} -- We thank Xinyu Li, Qi Yang, and Xing-Yu Zhang for their support of computational resources.
-We thank Xinguo Ren and Quansheng Wu for useful discussions.
-This project is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB30000000 and National Natural Science Foundation of China under Grant No. T2121001.
-This work is also supported in part by Huawei CSTT Project ``Learning Neural Physics Engines".